 It is important that parents are encouraged to work in partnership with the school and any professionals involved in the education of their children.
 We benefit from the expertise of RISE.
 This team provides speech and language therapists and occupational therapists etc who are able to come into school and develop programmes to help our children.

 It is our intention to provide parents with updated information concerning their children and the programmes of help available to them.
 Parents in turn can provide information which will help the school in understanding the child's needs, can give help at home, be involved in reviews and support the implementation of any education plans.
 The teachers and assistants work very hard to ensure the plans are relevant and challenging to ensure the progression of every child.
+Targeted intervention progammes are implemented as and when necessary.
+Thankfully, having such a numerous team of highly trained teachers and assistants allows us to provide for a wide variety of individual needs.

 In addition to regular informal assessment of a child's progress by the teacher, formal standarised assessment in English and Mathematics takes place at the end of Key Stage 1 (Year4) and Key Stage 2 (Year 7).
 Standardised English and Maths tests are used in May / June for P3 - P7.
 Children's groups are reviewed regularly and if appropriate progress has been made they will move up a level.
 Assessing is an integral part of teaching so appropriate activities are planned to ensure the children develop beyond expectations.
 Interventions are discussed with parents and implemented to give a boost to children's learning where necessary eg Reading Together, Toe-by-Toe, Talking Partners etc.